razanodeh01/Royal-Estate-APP/README.md

-# 🏡 Royal Estate – Elegant Real Estate App (Android)
+# 🏡 Royal Estate – Elegant Real Estate App

 Welcome to **Royal Estate**, a modern and stylish real estate Android application designed to deliver a seamless experience for both property seekers and administrators.